cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ### Decode {#decoding448}

-All elements are encoded as bytestrings of 56 bytes in length.
+All elements are encoded as a 56-byte string.
 Decoding proceeds as follows:

-1. First, interpret the bytestring as an integer s in little-endian representation.
-If the length of the bytestring is not 56 bytes, or if the resulting value is >= p, decoding fails.
+1. First, interpret the string as an integer s in little-endian representation.
+If the length of the string is not 56 bytes, or if the resulting value is >= p, decoding fails.
    * Note: unlike [@RFC7748] field element decoding, the most significant bit is not masked, and will necessarily be unset.
 The